Aparson13/Project1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_ Automating configuration saves time when it is necessary to make configurations to multiple machines
+- What is the main advantage of automating configuration with Ansible?_ Automating configuration saves time when it is necessary to make configurations to multiple machines

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+- In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - ...
 Install Docker,
 Start Docker container,